Audi A4 years to avoid — most common problems

 Others were forced to replace multiple ignition coils after they failed in quick succession.
 Engine misfires have also been reported to be caused by worn-out or bad spark plug symptoms or spark plug wires.

-Which Audi A4 years to avoid?
+Worst Audi A4 years to avoid

 Every A4 model year is distinct and offers a brand-new Audi A4, which is why it is a good idea to look at all the available variants you can get your hands on.
+However, some problematic years need caution.
+For this reason, we’ll go over the Audi A4 years you should steer clear of in your search for the ideal Audi A4:

-Third-generation A4 (2007-2008 model years)
+Third-generation A4 (2008 model years)

 A large number of faults were reported in 2007, depending on the trim level and configuration, which was a sign of bad things for the Audi A4, as the next few years were only to get worse.